SwitWu/SwitWu.github.io/_posts/2023-05-09-ielts-speaking.md

 ### 11. Describe an important decision that you made($*$)

 ### 12. Describe a car journey you remember well($*$)

+### 13. Describe a piece of good news that you heard about someone you know well

+Well, a few months ago, my friend Jack shared some good news with me.
+He told me that he passed a difficult exam called the National Judicial examination.
+It's one of the most difficult qualification exams in China.
+The pass rate is only about 10% every year.
+Plus, you have to read and study lOts of law books.
+In fact, many people around me failed the exam.
+Some of them didn't even finish it.
+So I really admire him for passing it.

+Actually Jack and I are close friends.
+Our friendship has lasted over a decade.
+I know how hard he worked because we chat from time to time.
+He made a study schedule and tried him best to stick to it for half a year.
+During those six months, he didn't socialize at all.
+He took lots of online classes and studied law for hours every day.
+To be honest, I've never seen anyone who could work that hard.

+So, when he told me that he passed the exam by a lot, I was so happy for him.
+It was a great sense of accomplishment for him.
+Plus, he's finally qualified to be a lawyer.
+That means I'm going to have a lawyer friend!
+I'm very proud of him.

+### 14. Describe something you would like to learn in the future

+$\LaTeX$

++ 怎么接触到 $\LaTeX$ 的
++ 自己获取资料学习
++ 加入论坛与他人交流
++ 还有很多底层知识和细节需要学习

+### 15. Describe a time when you missed or were late for an important meeting/event

+### 16. Describe an activity you enjoyed in your free time when you were young

+One of my favourite activities when I was a child was cycling.
+You know, when I was young, I was an active kid.
+I loved to run around.
+So when I learned how to ride a bike around the age of 10, I thought that I had found my passion.
+I literally rode my bike everywhere.

+My neighbor, Jack, was the friend who rode with me the most.
+He is two years older than me.
+Since we're almost the same age, we became friends right away.
+We both like cycling.
+When we were in middle school, Jack liked to discover more unusual cycling trails every weekend.
+He always persuaded me to ride somewhere far and challenge ourselves on more difficult routes.
+It made cycling really fun.

+Besides, in our hometown, there's a long bike path along the lake.
+We loved to have cycling races along the lake.
+We pretended that we were professional athletes and always had so much fun cycling together.
+When we got tired, we laid on a nearby grass land and enjoyed the warm sun.
+It felt amazing.

+So cycling was my favorite thing to do back then.
+I would ride around the town for an entire afternoon until my mother yelled at me to do my homework.
+Those bike rides were definitely the best part of my childhood.

 ### 17. Describe a time when you taught a friend/relative something